m-bartos/42_push_swap/README.md

 ## Error check
 Several input errors are checked before the comparison algorithm is performed:
 * Verification that all arguments are numbers (digits and '+', '-' sign)
-* Verification that all arguments are integers (inbetween MIN_INT and MAX_INT value)
+* Verification that all arguments are integers (in between MIN_INT and MAX_INT values)
 * Identification and handling of duplicate numbers

 ## Thanks and credits: